Staff

 Martin Sennett

-“The Library is the heart of the community.
-A vibrant library reflects a community that values learning and individuals that have an active curiosity.
-When my wife Chris and I were looking for a place to settle in the Berkshires, the strength of the local library was a major consideration.
-We fell in love with the Stockbridge Library on the first visit.”
+“The Stockbridge Library, Museum & Archives are the heart of Stockbridge.
+A vibrant library reflects a community that values learning, and individuals who have an active curiosity.
+When Chris and I were looking for a place to settle in the Berkshires, the strength of our local Library was a major consideration.
+We fell in love with the Stockbridge Library on our first visit.”

 Martin Sennett